 [31-33.
-Deleted by No. 29 of 2002 s 10 5.]
+Deleted by No. 29 of 2002 s 10 6.]

-34. Charges by Company to be fixed by the Company’s board of directors
+34. Charges by Company to be fixed by Company’s board of directors

 (1) In return for the services of the Company in the receipt, handling, storage and delivery of grain, the Company is authorised to make such charges as are from time to time fixed by the Company’s board of directors.